ubiai-incorporated/LLM/Tutorials/Webinars/README.md

 ---

 ## 📌 **AI Agents for Fraud Detection**
-In this webinar, we discuss how AI agents can be leveraged for detecting fraudulent activity.
+In this webinar, we discuss how AI agents can be used for detecting fraudulent activity.
 From analyzing patterns to automating decision-making, our expert takes you through the capabilities of AI agents in identifying fraud risks and enhancing security measures.

 <div align="center">
   <a href="https://www.youtube.com/watch?v=DdK79jkdKf0">